-Master of Arts Plan of Study
+2. Master of Arts Plan of Study

 Students in MA programs must complete a Master's Plan of Study form by the end of their first year.
 You should list all courses that you plan to use for your MA degree in consultation with your major advisor.
+Please note that only thirty units of coursework from your MA can transfer to your PhD plan of study, so do add all of the courses you have taken to your MA plan of study.
 You also need to meet with the DGS in person to discuss your list of courses before you submit your Plan of Study through GradPath.
 Courses listed for the MA degree must be 500-level or above.
 The Graduate College's course unit requirements and definitions can be found on their website (https://grad.arizona.edu/gsas/degree-requirements/masters-degrees), and you should review this information carefully before completing the Master's Plan of Study form.
 Note that at least half of the units to be used towards an MA degree must be in courses for which a letter grade (A, B, C, rather than Pass/Fail) is awarded.
 "900" level courses are not assigned letter grades.
-You should list on the "Master's Plan of Study" courses totaling a minimum of 33 units, including the 3 (or more) units of MA Thesis or Research Report hours (ANTH 909 or 910, respectively).
+You should list on the "Master's Plan of Study" courses totaling 33 units, including the 3 (or more) units of MA Thesis or Research Report hours (ANTH 909 or 910, respectively).